Setup

 Run the tests (Optional)#

-To ensure that the package is working correctly, you can run tests using the pytest framework.
-Additionally, you can install coverage to generate a coverage report.
+To ensure that the package is working correctly, you can run the tests using the pytest framework.

 pytest tests